ying20211030/X-DSFormer-master-main/README.md

 - 🏭 While denoising, defect visibility is enhanced, demonstrating strong engineering application value.

 ## 📄 Paper
-The code, pre-trained models and dataset will be released once the corresponding paper is officially accepted.
+The model and data will be released once the corresponding paper is officially accepted.

 ## 📬 Stay Tuned
 Please ⭐ star this repository to stay updated.
 We’ll update with: